vekatze/neut/book/src/modules-and-sources.md

 neut build sample --execute # => "Hello, world!"
 ```

-You can also obtain the resulting binary:
+You can also retrieve the resulting binary:

 ```sh
 neut build sample --install ./bin # creates a directory `bin` if necessary